Ballasi/num2words/README.md

 $ cargo install num2words
 ```

-You can also change the language via the CLI argument `--lang [ISO 639-1
+You can also change the language via the CLI argument `--lang [locale]` and
-code]` and provide a specific output type or a currency with the argument
+provide a specific output type or a currency with the argument
 `--to [cardinal|ordinal|ordinal_num|year|ISO 4217]`.

 For more information about the usage of `num2words` please refer to the docs